the-turing-way/the-turing-way/book/website/reproducible-research/case-studies/statistical-methods-manuscript.md

 jupyter-repo2docker -E .
 ```
 The container is started automatically after the build completes and you can
-use the usual Jupyter interface in you browser (via the link printed by repo2docker)
+use the usual Jupyter interface in your browser (via the link printed by repo2docker)
 to explore the repository locally.